bfl-itp/syllabus/schedule.md

 * **Speaker:** [Alex Ruthmann](http://www.alexruthmann.com/), [NYU MusEdLab](http://www.experiencingaudio.org/)
 * **Assignments:**
     * Read [NYTimes article](http://www.nytimes.com/2011/08/16/science/16stanford.html) about Stanford's online [Intro to Artificial Intelligence](https://www.udacity.com/course/cs271) course
-    * Make your project remember where the user left off.
+    * Make a project with some sort of score/workflow/etc., and have the project pick up where the user left off if they close and re-open the page.

 ## Oct 30